 However, please keep in mind that one is not better than another, and we do not recommend you appropriate or mindlessly mix and match the two practices.
 Instead, we invite you to explore this overview of some of the similarities and differences between feng shui and vastu shastra with respect.
 If you choose to do so, we welcome you to work with one that resonates with you.

 Origins in China and India

 Feng shui (translates to “wind and water”) was developed in China, while vastu shastra (translates to "science of architecture") originates in India.
 Both are large countries with civilizations that were subject to their environment such as floods and natural disasters.
 It’s likely that the differences in the two systems arise from their different geographical origins.
 Even within China and India there are different terrains and natural patterns.

 Most ancient cultures have their own practices of connecting with the environment such as how to site your home in the most advantageous way for longevity, abundance, and harmony for your family.
 Vastu shastra and feng shui were also both used to create venerated sacred sites such as temples and palaces.
-The foundations of feng shui are rooted in Taoism while vastu shastra comes from the Vedas.
+The foundations of feng shui are rooted in Taoism while vastu shastra comes from various texts, including the Vedas.
 Both examine the spaces around us as a way to connect the cosmos to the humans that reside on the earth.